elvyna/elvyna.github.io/_posts/2019-04-29-a-mini-guide-towards-better-writing.markdown

 *Note that we don't always need to apply all six principles to make a memorable message.*

 ## Use Pyramid structure
-Pyramid principle introduces the importance of structured thinking and communication.
-It was first introduced at McKinsey by Barbara Minto, and now is widely used all over the world.
+Pyramid principle was first introduced at McKinsey by Barbara Minto, and now is widely used all over the world.
+It emphasizes the importance of structured thinking and communication.
 By using Pyramid structure, we help readers to comprehend our way of thinking.
 There are two approaches to build the structure:

 **1. Top-down approach**